 To assess candidate immunogenic somatic mutations in patients from the TCGA cohort, we developed and implemented a basic pipeline based on whole-exome and RNA sequencing data.
-Our analysis builds upon work from the TCGA PanCancer Analysis teams for drivers (43), mutation calling (44) and cancer immune landscapes (45).
+Our analysis builds upon work from the TCGA PanCancer Analysis teams for drivers (38), mutation calling (39) and cancer immune landscapes (40).
 We obtained somatic mutation calls for all cancer types from Multi-Center Mutation Calling in Multiple Cancers (MC3) (v0.2.8) (7775 patients).
-Tumor-specific RNA expression values from Broad TCGA Firehose were standardized across tumor types using the RSEM Z-score (46).
-MHC allele calls were obtained from the TCGA cancer immune landscape publication, in which up to six MHC Class I alleles (HLA-A, HLA-B, and HLA-C) were identified for each patient using OptiType (47).
+Tumor-specific RNA expression values from Broad TCGA Firehose were standardized across tumor types using the RSEM Z-score (41).
+MHC allele calls were obtained from the TCGA cancer immune landscape publication, in which up to six MHC Class I alleles (HLA-A, HLA-B, and HLA-C) were identified for each patient using OptiType (42).
 We included patients for which mutation calls, MHC allele calls and RNA expression values were available from TCGA (Supplementary Methods).
 After these considerations, the analysis included 6613 patients from 26 TCGA tumor types.
-Six cancer types were not included in our analysis, because 15 or fewer patients met this requirement: Lymphoid Neoplasm Diffuse Large B-cell Lymphoma (DLBC), Esophageal carcinoma (ESCA) , Mesothelioma (MESO), Skin Cutaneous Melanoma (SKCM), Stomach adenocarcinoma (STAD), Ovarian serous cystadenocarcinoma (OV).
+Six cancer types were not included in our analysis, because 15 or fewer patients met this requirement: Lymphoid Neoplasm Diffuse Large B-cell Lymphoma (DLBC), Esophageal carcinoma (ESCA), Mesothelioma (MESO), Skin Cutaneous Melanoma (SKCM), Stomach adenocarcinoma (STAD), Ovarian serous cystadenocarcinoma (OV).

 The somatic missense mutations identified in each patient were filtered to include only those with strong evidence of mutant gene RNA expression in that patient (Z>=1.0).
-For each mutation that passed this filter, we used the transcript assigned by MC3 to pull flanking amino acid residues from the SwissProt database (48), yielding a 21 amino acid residue sequence fragment centered at the mutated residue.
-All peptides of length 8,9,10 and 11 that included the mutated residue were extracted from each sequence fragment.
-Next binding affinity predictions were generated for each mutated peptide and its paired germline peptide for up to six MHC Class I alleles, depending on the patient's HLA genotypes.
-In total, each somatic mutation was represented by 38 mutated peptides and 38 matched germline peptides for up to 6 possible MHC pairings.
+For each mutation that passed this filter, we used the transcript assigned by MC3 to pull flanking amino acid residues from the SwissProt database (43), yielding a 21 amino acid residue sequence fragment centered at the mutated residue.
+All candidate peptides of length 8,9,10 and 11 that included the mutated residue were extracted from each sequence fragment.
+Next binding affinity predictions were generated for each mutated peptide for up to six MHC Class I alleles, depending on the patient's HLA genotypes.
+In total, each somatic mutation was represented by 38 mutated peptides for up to 6 possible MHC pairings.

-We applied a permissive filter to select candidate immunogenic peptides, requiring that at least one MHC allele was predicted to have binding affinity of IC50<500nM with respect to the mutated peptide and that the reference peptide had IC50 at least two-fold larger.
-The ratio of peptide binding affinity of a germline peptide to its matched mutated peptide, known as differential agretopic index (DAI) has been previously shown to be a strong signal of point mutation immunogenicity (40,49,50).
+We applied a permissive filter to select candidate immunogenic peptides, requiring mutated peptides to have binding affinity of IC50<500nM for at least one MHC allele.
 Somatic missense mutations that generated neoantigens meeting these criteria were considered candidate immunogenic missense mutations (IMMs).
-If multiple neoantigens and/or MHC alleles were predicted by MHCnuggets, the IMM was counted only once for the MHC allele with maximum DAI.
-Finally, for each patient we counted the number of candidate IMMs found in their exome and stratified by tumor type.
-We then identified candidate IMMs that were harbored by more than one patient.
+For a given patient, if a mutation was predicted to be a candidate IMM for multiple alleles, it was counted only once using the MHC allele with the lowest predicted IC50.
+Finally, for each patient we counted the number of predicted IMMs found in their exome and stratified by tumor type.
+We then identified predicted IMMs that were harbored by more than one patient.

-We sought to ascertain whether candidate IMMs occurred preferentially in particular gene or protein regions.
-To assess the largest number of protein sequences, we used clustering in primary amino acid residue sequence to identify statistically significant IMM hotspots (HotMaps 1D algorithm v1.2.2) (51) q<0.1, Benjamini-Hochberg method (52)).
-In this analysis, mutations were stratified by cancer type, and we considered enrichment within linear regions of length 50 amino acid residues.
+We sought to ascertain whether predicted IMMs occurred preferentially in particular gene or protein regions.
+Using the HotMaps 1D algorithm v1.2.2 (46), we clustered primary amino acid residue sequence to identify regions where mutations were frequently predicted as IMM, with statistical significance (q<0.01, Benjamini-Hochberg method (47)).
+In this analysis, mutations were stratified by cancer type, and we considered enrichment within linear regions of 50 amino acid residues.